Ntropish/my-todo/apps/api/README.md

 # API (apps/api)

 A small TypeScript API service built on top of Reono's node server.
 It uses a JSX-based router and Zod for schema validation.
-This package currently exposes a simple Users domain backed by an in-memory repository.
+This package currently exposes a simple Users domain backed by an in-memory repository, and a Todos domain.

 ## Tech stack